Azure/plato/README.md

     * [Create AML Resources](https://azure.github.io/plato/#create-azure-resources)
     * [AML Environment Setup](https://azure.github.io/plato/#aml-environment-setup)
     * [Custom Simulation Environment](https://azure.github.io/plato/#custom-simulation-environment-with-gymnasium)
+* Examples:
-* Examples
+    * Get Started:
         * [Getting Started on AML](https://github.com/Azure/plato/tree/main/examples/getting-started-on-aml):  A minimal working example of a Python simulation environment that can be connected to RLlib and used to train an agent on AML.
 You can think of it as a "Hello World" example.
+        * [Getting Started with an Anylogic Sim](https://github.com/Azure/plato/tree/main/examples/getting-started-anylogic-sim): Connect your AnyLogic simulation environment to RLlib using Baobab to run reinforcement learning experiments on AML.
+    * Experiment:
         * [Hyperparameter Tuning and Monitoring](https://github.com/Azure/plato/tree/main/examples/hyperparameter-tuning-and-monitoring): Learn how to tune, monitor, and download agents on AML.
+        * [Curriculum Learning](https://github.com/Azure/plato/tree/main/examples/curriculum-learning): Explore how to gradually increases the difficulty or complexity of the task(s) that the agent has to solve, which can improve the learning efficiency and generalization.
+        * [Logging Trajectories](https://github.com/Azure/plato/tree/main/examples/logging-trajectories): Find out how to log the trajectories of an agent with callbacks during training and evaluation, and access the logged data in your AML workspace.
+    * Assess and Deploy:
         * [Custom Assessments](https://github.com/Azure/plato/tree/main/examples/custom-assessments): Collect logs for custom episode configurations evaluated on a trained agent.
         * [Deploy Agent](https://github.com/Azure/plato/tree/main/examples/deploy-agent): Serve your agent locally or package and deploy it on Azure.

 ## Contributing